hongyusu/hongyusu.github.io/_posts/2015-10-18-spark-classification-models.md

 - The result somehow demonstrates that on [a6a](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#a6a) dataset, SVM achieves better performance compared to logistic regression.
 In particular, the classification accuracy of SVM on test dataset is about 2% higher than logistic regression.

 # Linear models

+Two classification learning methods will be discussed, support vector machines SVM and logistic regression LR.
+The application context is single label binary classification.
+They can also be applied to single label multiclass classification which however will not be covered in this blog post.

 ## Load and save data files